MilyMilo/flipflop/README.md

 ### Testing

-Some unit tests have been implemented in the `./tests` directory to make sure I don't fail my course due to some logic error.
-You can run them by using `make test` or just `pytest ./tests`
+Some unit tests have been implemented in the `./tests`.
+You can run them by using `make test` or just `python -m unittest discover -s tests`

 ### OS and Python Version Support